StefFrustagli/the-italian-hangman-game/README.md

 ## Features and game functionalities

 ### How to play
-The goal of the game is to identify the word correctly in order to save the little man from execution.
-There are seven possible attempts.
+The goal of the game is to identify the word correctly within seven attempts and save the little man from execution.
 As a way of simplifying the guessing game, I have defined three different categories the player can choose from at the beginning.

 ### Existing Features